sofiapapad90/VarCoPP/README.md

 probability for the disease-causing class among all RFs), with the most probable disease-causing bi-locus combinations being at the top of the list.

+**IMPORTANT NOTE1: this code requires already annotated data.
+The datasets available here are already annotated with the same features that are described in the paper.**

+**IMPORTANT NOTE2: We have updated our VarCoPP model with the most updated versions of each feature.
+This model is called VarCoPP_model_V2.p.gz and is available here on Github as well.
+DO NOT use this new model if you want to reproduce the results described in the paper, but rather use the original model VarCoPP_model.p.gz instead.
+Datasets are annotated with the same feature versions as the original model and probability parameters in the scripts relate to the original model as well. **

-**NOTE: this code requires already annotated data.
-An online version of VarCoPP that automatically annotates and predicts variant combinations is available at: https://varcopp.ibsquare.be.
-There, you can predict bi-locus combinations from a given list of variants (SNPs and indels) belonging to one individual.**
+An online version of VarCoPP that automatically annotates and predicts bi-locus variant combinations for an individual is available at the ORVAL platform: https://orval.ibsquare.be/.
+There, the most updated VarCoPP model (see IMPORTANT NOTE 2) is used. **

 ## 2. Prerequisites